Our free online JPG to Word converter lets you transform images into editable DOCX documents. No registration or software to install.

 Will the text in my image be editable?

-If you use the OCR feature during conversion, then yes—the text becomes fully editable in your Word document.
-Without OCR, your image will still appear in Word, but the content remains part of the image and can’t be edited until you upgrade and use OCR.
+If you use the OCR feature during conversion, then yes - the text becomes fully editable in your Word document.
+Without OCR, your image will appear in Word but won't be editable text.

 How long are files stored?